 I managed to restrain my wanderlust and I met Mum and Robbie back at the chateau before heading to a nearby restaurant that offered affordable three-course lunches.

-We ate delicious goat cheese salads followed by a disgusting pork confit which was tough and jellied which reminds me all too much of cat food.
+We ate delicious goat cheese salads followed by a disgusting pork confit which was tough and jellied and reminds me all too much of cat food.
 Luckily dessert redeemed the meal and was a perfect creme brûlée.
 Cheese and desserts are my favorite things to eat in France anyway.